 - Council, Pennsylvania Bar Association – Family Law Section

 - Member, Bucks County Bar Association – Family Law Section (waiting confirmation)

 - Member, Philadelphia Bar Association – Family Law Section; Young Lawyer’s Division liaison to Family Law Section; Investigator for Judicial Commission

 Stephanie was recently featured in Volume 40, Issue No. 4 of the PBA Family Lawyer.
-She was included in the “Best Lawyers: Ones to Watch” list for Family Law by Best Lawyers® for 2021 and 2022, and the Pro Bono Roll of Honor, First Judicial District of Pennsylvania (2016 – 2019).
+She was included in the “Best Lawyers: Ones to Watch” list for Family Law by Best Lawyers® for 2021 to 2023, and the Pro Bono Roll of Honor, First Judicial District of Pennsylvania (2016 – 2019).
 Stephanie was named a Pennsylvania Rising Star by Thomson Reuters for Family Law from 2018 to 2022.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.